tperry2x-uk/OpenXTalk-Community-DPE/docs/notes/bugfix-18853.md

 # Support for loading multi-module bytecode files (experimental)

-The **load extension** command is now able to load LiveCode Builder bytecode files (`.lcm` files) that contain multiple modules' bytecode.
+The **load extension** command is now able to load Extension Builder bytecode files (`.lcm` files) that contain multiple modules' bytecode.

 The first module in each `.lcm` file is treated as the "main module"